theguega/neural-mpc/report/main.typ

   min_theta quad L(pi_theta(X), tau_"MPC")
 $

 where $L$ is a loss function that measures the difference between the predicted torque and the expert MPC torque.
+We investigate a range of models, from traditional machine learning to deep learning architecture, to understand their effectiveness in approximating the MPC.

 Loss function investigation: A key hyperparameter in our study is the choice of the loss function L. We will conduct a comparative analysis of two primary candidates: